christianblos/codedocs/docs-src/markups.md

 ## Functions

 CodeDocs comes with some built-in markup functions by default.
-You can also add your own functions in the configuration.
+You can also register your own functions in the configuration.

 Here's a list of all default available functions: